OkanUnalll/pixelprops-ui-system/README.md

 ## Pixel Props Theme - Next JS / Typescript (Beta)

-It is a Theme repository prepared by Pixel Props, containing UI components aimed at speeding up the project development phase.
+It is a Theme repository prepared by Pixel Props (Okan Ü.), containing UI components aimed at speeding up the project development phase.

 It contains pre-made components that will help you design a web application or a website.